SaraAlert/SaraAlert/README.md

 #### Database

-Run the following command from the root directory to intialize the database (Note: Make sure you have a Postgres database running):
+Run the following command from the root directory to intialize the database (note: make sure you have a Postgres database running):

 * `bundle exec rake db:drop db:create db:migrate db:setup`
 * `bundle exec rake admin:import_or_update_jurisdictions`